rayleyva/caoimhghin.github.io/_posts/2014-12-19-assembling-a-tech-stack-that-works-for-you.md

 5. HTML/CSS and/or JSON

 From here, maybe we need more control over aspects of our platform than are available on GAE.
 One such request from a team that is common is to instrument the python code for performance tuning.
-This difficult on Google App Engine so let's evolve this tech stack to address this
+This is difficult on Google App Engine so let's evolve this tech stack to address this
 requirement:

 1. Rackspace Cloud Server